 Dirk Weuster-Botz studied chemical engineering at the University of Karlsruhe (diploma 1986) followed by his doctoral research study at the Institute of Biotechnology of the Research Center Jülich.
 Since 1991 he was head of the pilot plant facilities at the Research Center Jülich and established his own junior research group on fermentation science.
 After an industrial research stay (1995 – 1996) at the DSM company in Geleen, Netherlands, he earned his postdoctoral lecture qualification in 1999 at the RWTH Aachen.
 One year later he was appointed as full professor and chairman of the newly founded Institute of Biochemical Engineering at the Technical University of Munich (TUM) in Garching.
 He serves as Editor-in-Chief of the journal ‘Bioprocess and Biosystems Engineering’ since 2005.
 Since 2011 he is chairman of the interfacultative Master’s programm ‘Industrial Biotechnology’ at TUM.
 2012 he was appointed as member of the National Academy of Science and Engineering (acatech), Germany.

+As Chief Technology Officer, Marcel is responsible for Corbion's global R&D organization.
+He is driving the innovation and technology agenda enabling business development opportunities to support the company's growth journey.
+Marcel is a part of Corbion's Executive Committee.
 Marcel Wubbolts holds a Ph.D. in Mathematics and Natural Sciences from the University of Groningen.
 Following several positions in academia, he joined DSM, a global science-based company active in health, nutrition and materials based in the Netherlands.
 Currently, Marcel is CTO and member of the DSM global leadership team.
 During his 20 years of service at DSM he held several science leadership positions in biochemistry and biotechnology, aiming at developing sustainable production methods for intermediates for pharma, nutritional and materials applications.
 In addition, he is well connected in the broader biotechnology industry network, amongst others he chairs the Governing Board of the Biobased Industries Joint Undertaking, a Public-Private Partnership between the EU and the Biobased Industries Consortium.
 Marcel Wubbolts is a Dutch national.